Zendrakk/CharacterManagerApiTutorial/README.md

 # CharacterManagerApiTutorial

 A .NET 9 Web API project for managing characters in a fantasy game.
-It supports secure user registration, login, token refresh, and management of character data like races, classes, and factions.
+It supports secure user registration, login, token refresh, and management of character data like races, classes, and factions — all powered by Entity Framework Core and SQL Server.

 ## 🚀 Features